-Candidates who have initially failed any element of the examination will not be eligible for the award of a Distinction or Merit upon resitting that element.
+The board of examiners considers all borderline marks in light of performance at the mandatory viva voce examination.
+Candidates who have initially failed any element of the examination will not be eligible for the award of Merit or Distinction.

 4.3 Progression rules